Kongen befaler: Series 5 (2022)

 The fifth series was aired in 2022 between 24 February and 28 April.
 The contestants were Harald Eia, Janne Formoe, Henrik Elvestad, Kristine Grændsen and Martin Lepperød.
 The season was won by Harald Eia.

 Series 6 (2022)

 The sixth series was aired in 2022 between 15 September and 20 November.
 The contestants were Live Nelvik, Espen Eckbo, Martha Leivestad, Kristoffer Olsen, and Henriette Steenstrup.
 The series was won by Kristoffer Olsen.

 Series 7 (2023)

-The seventh series started airing 26 January 2023 and is the first series to be presented by Bård Ylvisåker, who also participated in Series 1.
-The contestants are Leo Ajkic, Karin Klouman, Lars Berrum, Hani Hussein and Vidar Magnussen.
+The seventh series started airing 26 January 2023 and was presented by Bård Ylvisåker, who also participated in Series 1.
+The contestants were Leo Ajkic, Karin Klouman, Lars Berrum, Hani Hussein and Vidar Magnussen, and the series was won by Magnussen.

+Series 8 (2023)

+The eighth series started airing 14 September 2023.
+The contestants were Marte Stokstad, Christian Skolmen, Stian Blipp, Tete Lidbom and Tuva Billing, and the series was won by Lidbom.

+Series 9 (2024)

+The ninth series started airing 18 January 2024.
+The contestants were Ingrid Gjessing Linhave, Ingar Helge Gimle, Nora Svenningsen, Petter Schjerven and Jonis Josef.
+The series was won by Schjerven.